tideways/php-xhprof-extension/README.md

   use without having to force the current process to a specific CPU.

-Tideways on Linux defaults to using `clock_gettime(CLOCK_MONOTONIC)`, but if you are running on Xen based virtualization, you could try to reduce the overhead by setting `tideways.clock_use_rdtsc=1" in your PHP.ini.
+Tideways on Linux defaults to using `clock_gettime(CLOCK_MONOTONIC)`, but if you are running on Xen based virtualization or Docker on Mac, you could try to reduce the overhead by setting `tideways_xhprof.clock_use_rdtsc=1" in your PHP.ini.